Lerner and Loewe: My Fair Lady

 My Fair Lady opened on Broadway at the Mark Hellinger Theatre.
 While both Lerner and Loewe were interested in adapting George Bernard Shaw's play Pygmalion into a musical, early on in the process they struggled significantly with creating a musical that would fit the musical constructs in place at the time, i.e. a flashy chorus and large ballet sequences.

 After many frustrated work sessions and the input of Oscar Hammerstein, who had also tried to adapt the play with Richard Rodgers and failed, Lerner and Loewe abandoned the project.

-During their hiatus from what would be regarded by many as their most successful musical, Lerner concentrated his efforts on a musical based on the Li'l Abner comic, but was one day reminded of Pygmalion when he came across news of the passing of Gabriel Pascal, the film producer who had brought the opportunity to the duo in the first place.
+During their break from what would be regarded by many as their most successful musical, Lerner concentrated his efforts on a musical based on the Li'l Abner comic, but was one day reminded of Pygmalion when he came across news of the passing of Gabriel Pascal, the film producer who had brought the opportunity to the duo in the first place.

 After reevaluating the state of the musical theater "rules"—or, rather, the new lack of them—and determining that it was no longer necessary to have a subplot or a larger-than-life ensemble, in 1954 both Lerner and Loewe resumed the project and continued their efforts on the adaptation.

 The main goal of Lerner and Loewe was not simply to do justice to the original text, but to create the right songs to emphasize character.
 It took many failed attempts, tossing out unneeded songs and long hours at the piano before coming across the style they both wished to utilize, the dramatization of characters' inner turmoil.
 It was during work on this musical that Lerner and Loewe spent the most time perfecting songs.
 This came not just from playing music at the piano, but of talking out moments in the musical and what they both wanted to achieve from these moments.

 Lerner has said of Loewe's style that, when they were at the piano, he would often enter dreamlike states where he would continuously play until a musical moment appeared that they were both overjoyed with.

 It wasn't until the tail end of the process, with previews looming, that Lerner and Loewe finally decided on a name for the musical.
 Loewe's vote was for "Fanfaroon," but Lerner believed that bore too close a resemblance to Brigadoon.
 He, along with the rest of the creative team, decided that out of all their options, they disliked My Fair Lady the least.

 The year it opened My Fair Lady won 6 of the 10 Tony Awards for which it was nominated and also won the Theatre World Award for Outstanding New York City Stage Debut Performance.
 During the time it played it set the record for the longest running Broadway musical, and has had numerous revivals since the original production.